binDongKim/Study-Angular/DOM Queries - Part1.md

 ### @ViewChild with Directive

-`@ViewChild` an instantiate a directive within a component and then the component will be able to access the directive's methods.
+`@ViewChild` can instantiate a directive within a component and then the component will be able to access the directive's methods.

 ```javascript
 import { Directive, ElementRef } from '@angular/core';